| CloserLook > Romans > Romans 9:1-33 |

 leaders,

 However, out of their rejection, God brought blessing.
 Their Messiah would become the Saviour of the world.
 Quite a paradox, wasn't it?
 Even their own prophets foretold this turn of events.
+Romans 9:25-26 "As he saith also in Osee, (or Hosea) I will call them my people, which were not

+my people; and her beloved, which was not beloved.
 Nevertheless, God isn't finished with the nation of

 Have you ever met a resident of

-No you haven't, and you won't, but the nation of
+No, you haven't, and you won't, but the nation of

 We'll talk about that in a moment, but first of all, we must consider God's plan for the Gentiles.
-V30-33 "What
+V 30-33 "What shall we say then?
+That the Gentiles, which followed not after

-attained to righteousness, even the righteousness which is of faith.
+of faith.
 Yes, going about to establish their own righteousness, they stumbled over the very Son of God.
-However, as V27 tells us, "a remnant shall be saved".
+However, as V 27 tells us, "a remnant shall be saved.”
 That's true of the individual, and that's true of the nation.
 During this age of grace, individual Jews and individual Gentiles are being added to the bride of Christ.
-But what's that part about "Except the Lord of Sabaoth had left us a seed, we had been as
+But what's that part about "Except the Lord of Sabaoth had left us

-Sodoma, and been made like unto Gomorrha."
+a seed, we had been as Sodoma, and been made like

 I believe God is talking about the nation of

-And in spite of all the Adolph Hitlers in the world, God's Chosen People will always exist.
-They have to; because God always keeps His promises.
+And, in spite of all the Adolph Hitlers in the world, God's Chosen People will always exist.
+They have to, because God always keeps His promises.
 Yes, after the bride of Christ has been taken home to be

-with her Lord, Jer.31:33-37 will be fulfilled ---"Behold, the days come, saith the LORD, that I will make a new
+with her Lord, Jeremiah 31:33-37 will be fulfilled ---"Behold, the days come, saith the LORD,

-covenant with the house of Israel, and with the house of Judah:
+that I will make a new covenant with the house of Israel, and with the house of

 |